 By avoiding these money mistakes and focusing on responsible financial habits in your 30s, you can set yourself up for a stronger financial future.
 Establishing good financial habits early on will serve you well in the long run.

 In your 40s, it's essential to make wise financial decisions to set yourself up for a secure future.
-Here are some common money mistakes people make in their 40s that you should try to avoid:
+Here are some common financial errors people make in their 40s that you should try to avoid:

 As your income grows in your 40s, it's easy to succumb to lifestyle inflation, where you start spending more on luxurious items or experiences.
 However, it's essential to maintain a balanced lifestyle and avoid unnecessary expenses that can hinder your long-term financial goals.

-If you carry high-interest rate debt (meaning debt with an interest rate above 7%) from your 30s, such as credit card debt, ignoring it in your 40s can have long-lasting consequences.
+If you carry high-interest-rate debt (meaning debt with an interest rate above 7%) from your 30s, such as credit card debt, ignoring it in your 40s can have long-lasting consequences.
 Develop a plan to pay off your debts strategically and efficiently to avoid excessive interest payments and improve your financial health.
+Payoff strategies suited for midlife include consolidation or refinancing, which can simplify repayment and lower interest costs.

 As you approach your 40s, your investment strategy should become more conservative to protect your savings.
 Relying heavily on a single investment or failing to diversify your portfolio can expose you to unnecessary risks.